North County Transit District: Contactless fare systems

 All NCTD and related San Diego Metropolitan Transit System (MTS) services utilize the new Pronto contactless fare system introduced in September 2021 by INIT Systems and SANDAG; the Pronto system succeeded the first-generation Compass Card system."
 As a replacement for the original "Compass Card," the Pronto fare system allows for a tap-on, tap-off approach through the use of station validators in order to deduct the correct fare; additional measures may need to be taken depending on the service.
 General Pronto cards can be physically purchased at Pronto ticket vending machines within NCTD facilities, or in NCTD customer service centers; electronic versions can be purchased through the website or through the mobile applications.

 Both NCTD and MTS services previously utilized the aforementioned contactless "Compass Card", made possible by Cubic Transportation Systems, Inc. The "Compass Card" allowed passengers from MTS and NCTD to store regional transit passes and cash value on a rewritable RFID card.
 Customers would have purchased passes and added cash value on the Internet or at any ticket vending machine.
 Prior to using a provided service, customers tapped their Compass Cards on the ticket validator located at the transit center or station.
-The LED display on the validator would then light up with lights resembling that of a stoplight, and the LCD display showed text regarding the passenger's fare account.
+The LED display on the validator would then light up with lights resembling that of a stoplight, and the LCD showed text regarding the passenger's fare account.
 The new Pronto system now used expanded upon many of the design concepts previously employed with the Compass Card system.